Giants' Gettleman: I'm not doing good enough

 Gettleman will try to get it right working alongside the new head coach.
 He has no choice.

-He was complimentary of Shurmur, calling him "as fine a man as I've ever worked with," and said decisions over the past two years were collaborative.
+He was complimentary of Shurmur, calling him "as fine a man as I've ever worked with" and saying decisions over the past two years were collaborative.

 One decision that Gettleman was forced to defend was the midseason trade for defensive lineman Leonard Williams.
-The Giants sent a third-round pick in 2020 and a fifth-round pick in 2021 to the Jets that can become a fourth-round selection if Williams re-signs before the league year.
+The Giants sent a third-round pick in 2020 and a fifth-round pick in 2021 to the Jets.
+The fifth-rounder can become a fourth-rounder if Williams re-signs before the league year.

-That was a head-scratcher, with the Giants 2-6 at the time of the trade.
-Williams is an impending free agent.
-Gettleman defended the move, saying essentially that they paid for eight games of information on Williams with draft capital.
+That was a head-scratcher with the Giants 2-6 at the time of the trade and Williams being an impending free agent.
+Gettleman defended the move, saying essentially that the team paid for eight games of information on Williams with draft capital.

-"Bottom line is we felt it was worth the deal," said Gettleman, adding that Williams told him Monday he wants to return.
+"Bottom line is we felt it was worth the deal," Gettleman said, adding that Williams told him Monday he wants to return.

-Gettleman made the point that Williams is only 25 years old and that the Giants' rookies played the most snaps in the NFL this season.

-Just another reason he feels good about the direction in which the Giants are headed and that success is in their future.
+Gettleman made the point that Williams is only 25 and that the Giants' rookies played the most snaps in the NFL this season -- just another reason he feels good about the direction in which the team is headed and that success is in its future.

 But in Gettleman's mind, it "depends on how quickly the puppies come along."
 Beginning with Jones and his two draft classes.